Agriculture Innovation Center

-For the 2014 grant-funding cycle, project duration is required to be between 6 months and 2 years, with requested funds not to exceed $150,000.
+For the 2014 grant-funding cycle, project duration was required to be between 6 months and 2 years, with requested funds not to exceed $150,000.

-The deadline to apply for Agriculture Innovation Center grants is April 27, 2014.
+The deadline to apply for Agriculture Innovation Center grants was April 27, 2014.
 For the grant funding timeline, click here.

 Request for Proposals